 Be prepared to cut the diagonal pieces at an angle on the ends to make them fit snuggly into place against the 1×6’s.

 When the boards were cut to length and fit into the door properly, we screwed them into the door.

 5. Pull Out Your Kit

-The fun part with installing a barn door is the barn kit.
+The fun part of installing a barn door is the barn kit.
 If you’re installing your barn door into typical drywall, it may be a little easier.

 In our case, our barn door is what closes our root cellar in our basement.
 Therefore, we had to use a scrap piece of wood as the base for the barn door kit.